dotnet/AspNetCore.Docs/aspnetcore/getting-started/index.md

 ---
 title: Get started with ASP.NET Core
 author: rick-anderson
-description: A short tutorial using the DotNet CLI to create and run a basic Hello World app using ASP.NET Core.
+description: A short tutorial using the .NET CLI to create and run a basic Hello World app using ASP.NET Core.
 monikerRange: ">= aspnetcore-3.1"
 ms.author: riande
 ms.custom: mvc